MicrosoftDocs/memdocs/memdocs/configmgr/core/clients/manage/collections/collection-evaluation.md

 ### Incremental collection evaluation

 When table data changes, a SQL trigger inserts a row in the **CollectionNotifications** table.
-The next time the collection schedule fires, it `AND`s the resource ID with the existing collection query and triggers collection updates on incremental collections.
+The next time the collection evaluation schedule fires, it `AND`s the resource ID with the existing collection query and triggers updates on incremental collections.

 Incremental collection executes one query per machine.
 The default site configuration for incremental collection evaluation is every five minutes.
 [Collection best practices](https://technet.microsoft.com/library/gg699372.aspx) recommend a limit of 200 incremental collections.
 The exact number depends on: